Inachus

-In Greek mythology, Inachus, Inachos or Inakhos (Ancient Greek: Ἴναχος) was the first king of Argos.
+In Greek mythology, Inachus or Inachos (Ἴναχος) was the first king of Argos.
 He was one of the three thousand sons of Oceanus and Tethys.
 The Inachus River, a river in eastern Peloponnese, is named after him.

 Family

 Various ancient authors describe Inachus as being one of the river gods born of Titans Oceanus and Tethys, and thus to the Greeks, was part of the pre-Olympian or "Pelasgian" mythic landscape.
 In Greek iconography, Walter Burkert notes, the rivers are represented in the form of a bull with a human head or face.
 Although these myths have been passed down since then, one of the most remarkable findings of modern archaeology was the monuments and remains showing that Argos had indeed been an ancient civilization alongside Egypt and Babylonia.

 Inachus had many children, the chief of whom were his two sons, Phoroneus and Aegialeus or Phegeus, and his two daughters, Io and Philodice, wife of Leucippus.
 The mother of these children was variously described in the sources, either an Oceanid named Melia, called the mother of Phoroneus and Aegialeus (or Phegeus), or another Oceanid named Argia, called the mother of Phoroneus and Io.
 Io is sometimes confused as the daughter of Inachus and Melia but she is the daughter of Inachus alone.
 Io was born from Inachus' mouth.
 Aside from the Inachians of whom he was simply the back-formed eponym, his other children include Mycene, the eponym of Mycenae, the spring nymph Amymone, Messeis, Hyperia, Themisto (mother of Arcas by Zeus).
-Argus Panoptes was also called the son of Inachus as what Asclepiades also asserted.
+Argus Panoptes was also called the son of Inachus as what Asclepiades also asserts.